LEAGUE7QC/LEAGUE7QC.github.io/docs/gameplay_guidelines.md

 ### 7.2 Implementation

-Changes approved by the Captains' Council vote will be implemented at the start of the next cup or at the nearest suitable time as determined by Staff
+Changes approved by the Captains' Council vote will be implemented at the start of the next cup

 ## 8. Awards and Recognition